Watts-Lab/task-mapping/tasks/summaries/Room assignment task-writeup.md

 Problem-solving, social perceptiveness, parallel thinking

 ### UI-UX Allowed Processes
-Phase One: View 36 pairs of eyes, choose one of four words describing emotion.
-Phase Two: View a utility table, submit a solution before 5-minute interval ends for the task, assign a student to a room, chat freely in in-experiment chatting system with group-mates, fill out the post-activity quiz
+View a utility table, submit a solution before time-period ends for the task, assign a student to a room (e.g., drag and drop, point and click), chat freely in in-experiment chatting system with any group-mates.

 ### Other Allowed Processes
 NA